muhd-umer/comyx/docs/source/quickstart.md

 Consider a simple downlink NOMA system with a single base station ($\mathrm{BS}$), a cell-center user ($\mathrm{UE}_n$) and a cell-edge user ($\mathrm{UE}_f$).

+_For the sake of simplicity, assume that both base station and users are equipped with a single antenna._

 ```{image} examples/figs/dl_noma.png
 :alt: model
 :class: dark-light